Western Australian Consolidated Acts

 (ia) a woman who is unable to conceive a child due to medical reasons; or

-(c) the persons seeking to be treated as members of a couple are —
+(c) any persons seeking to be regarded, in applying paragraph (a), as members of a couple are —

 (i) married to each other; or